 Michelangelo’s list of works is breathtaking, astounding, too vast to be accounted for here, and he is considered to be one of the greatest artists of all time.
 He was a sculptor, painter, architect, engineer and poet.
 His best known work, that of the paintings on the ceiling and the altar wall of the Sistine Chapel, catapulted him into the realm of the immortal icon, and yet it was his other work, that with the stone, creations like the great David (original called the Giant), with which he cared the most, with which he identified.
 Were one to encounter the painter of the Sistine Chapel and ask him what he did, he would answer forthrightly, “I am a sculptor.”

 The relationship between the lead male character in The King's Agent, Battista della Palla—a true historical character—and Michelangelo is as I’ve drawn it within The King’s Agent, one of emotional succor of the most innocent kind, a bond between an older and younger man of a father and son nature, each yearning to fulfill the emptiness and lack of the one, each more than willing to fulfill that emptiness for the other.
 It was, perhaps, the most long lasting and satisfying bond of the magnificent Michelangelo’s life.
 The love they bear for each other is just one of the many reasons for the love I bear them both.

 Thank you, Donna!
+We wish you much success with this fantastic novel.
 To learn more about Donna and her work, please visit her website.